 Type of Component Non-pay Geographic Areas Covered Statewide Targeted Population The focus will be on those participants that will benefit from on-the-job skills training and work-like experience.
 Organizational Responsibilities HSD and the NMW Service Provider will ensure that the participant receives the type of service from this component that they will benefit from the most.
 HSD is responsible to ensure that each household member who does not qualify for a federal exemption is registered for work.
-At initial application, recertification or any time a previously exempt participant becomes mandatory; HSD will explain and provide a notice to the participant explaining the pertinent work requirements, the rights and responsibilities of work-registered household members, and the consequences of failure to comply.
+At initial application, recertification or any time a previously exempt participant becomes mandatory, HSD will explain and provide a notice to the participant explaining the pertinent work requirements, the rights and responsibilities of work-registered household members, and the consequences of failure to comply.
 HSD is responsible to screen each work registrant to determine whether or not it is appropriate to refer the participant to the NMW Service Provider.
-Currently, HSD is administering a voluntary E&T program that ABAWDs can utilize to meet the ABAWD requirements; any participant that chooses to volunteer will not be subject to disqualification.
-Effective October 1, 2016, the E&T program will become mandatory for participants that do not qualify for an exemption, at which time HSD will issue a notice to the participant informing them of the requirements of the component, what will constitute noncompliance and the disqualification process.
-Once the E&T program becomes mandatory, HSD will be responsible for issuing a Notice of Adverse Action (NOAA), if determined appropriate after reviewing all exemptions and good causes, within 10 days after learning of the non-compliance.
+HSD will issue a notice to the participant informing them of the requirements of the component, what will constitute noncompliance and the disqualification process.
+HSD is responsible for issuing a Notice of Adverse Action (NOAA), if determined appropriate after reviewing all exemptions and good causes, within 10 days after learning of the non-compliance.
 If the participant complies before the end of the NOAA notice period, HSD will cancel the adverse action and will not enforce the disqualification.
 If an ABAWD volunteers to utilize the NMW Service Provider to participate in any of the components, the NMW Service Provider is responsible for proper placement by ensuring that the assigned activity is going to benefit the participant, as well as educating the participant of their responsibilities.
 The NMW Service Provider is responsible for tracking participation and compliance in the activity and notifying HSD within 10 days that the provider becomes aware of the participant's failure to participate; volunteers are not subject to disqualification.